alekzzz01/PBL-3rd-year-Expense-Tracking-System/Notes.md

 [] For SAVINGS user can create a new savings, for the input (name, goalAmount, frequency (DAILY,WEEKLY,MONTHLY), finishBy).

+[] Get all savings of the user

-[] When VIEW the savings | they can ADD a amountItems (amount, date, note) to said savings.
+[] per savings they can ADD a amountItems on a savings (amount, date, note) to said savings.

 [] EDIT and DELETE savings function.